- Creation of My Thesis or Dissertation

 Q: When do I submit my proposal to UDTS for review?

-A: If your college or school has specific guidelines regarding a proposal's formatting, and those guidelines are different from University guidelines, then you should not submit your document to us for review, and we will not review it.
+A: If your college or school has specific guidelines regarding a proposal's formatting (as opposed to the formatting of a thesis or dissertation), and those guidelines are different from University guideline for theses and dissertations, then you should not submit your document to us for review at the proposal stage, and we will not review it.

 However, if you are formatting your proposal or the early sections of your document according to University guidelines, please feel free to email your document to us whenever you are ready.
 Students often begin to format their documents according to UDTS guidelines at the proposal stage, and we highly recommend doing so.
 Formatting your document from the very beginning can be extremely helpful in the long run.